Alan Parsons: Family and personal life

 His father was Denys Parsons, the grandson of the actor Sir Herbert Beerbohm Tree.
-Denys Parsons was a scientist, a film maker, and the press officer for the British Library, as well as a talented pianist and flautist.
+Denys Parsons was a scientist, a filmmaker, and the press officer for the British Library, as well as a talented pianist and flautist.
 He developed the Parsons Code as a means of classifying musical melody and was the author of The Directory of Tunes and Musical Themes (1975, revised 2008).

-Parsons resides in Santa Barbara, California.
+Parsons resides in Santa Barbara, California, US.
 He has two sons from his first marriage.
 He is married to Lisa Griffiths; they have two daughters.